NALEX-0/Skroutz-Common-Stores/README.md

 # Skroutz Common Stores Extension

 This Chrome extension helps you find **common stores** across two or more products on [skroutz.gr](https://www.skroutz.gr).
-It highlights stores that appear in all selected product listings, making price comparisons faster and easier.
+It highlights stores that appear in all selected product listings.